fayez-nazzal/scn/README.md

 # scn

-Simple classnames utility that is tiny and fast (87 bytes)
+Simple classnames utility that is tiny and fast (75 bytes)

+## Choose between 2 styles

+### Style 1
+- Use strings for usual class names
+- Use tuples for conditional styles, if the second value is falsy, the class name wont be included.

-## Examples
+#### Examples

 ```js
 scn('hello', 'world'); // 'hello world'